dworschak/Witcher/MODDING.md

 ### Magic

+Ability to cast spell is based on the absence of a character modifier `drained`.

 Check for protection spells before killing a character:

 ````
 limit = { NOT = { has_character_modifier = protection_spell } }
 ````

+### Wilderness

+Counties and baronies cannot stay without an owner, so a fake character represents the wilderness.

+All interactions (CBs, decisions, plots, ...) from and toward the wilderness must be blocked by checking `NOT = { culture = wilderness }`